bodywork-ml/bodywork-docs/docs/cli_reference.md

 **Options:**

 `--retries`
-: The number of times to retry executing the pipeline, should any stage fail.
+: The number of times to retry executing the pipeline, should any stage fail (default is 3).

 `--history-limit`
 : The number of historical pipeline runs to retain logs for.